jvaldezdipre/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  - I learned how to use custom middle to make your code more dry and more readable,
+  - Use Router to keep http requests in different files

 - [ ] Describe Middleware?
+- Middleware is software that provides common services and capabilities to applications outside of what’s offered by the operating system.
+Data management, application services, messaging, authentication, and API management are all commonly handled by middleware.

 - [ ] Describe a Resource?

+  - Express running on node is a resourse

 - [ ] What can the API return to help clients know if a request was successful?
+- status code 200

 - [ ] How can we partition our application into sub-applications?
+- using express to build the api side of the application

 ## Minimum Viable Product